CS50ABCAL/CS50x-FINAL-PROJECT-Games-Track/README.md

 By the way, this is purely a game and this does not connote any personal, racial, religion, social et al issues.
 I chose unicorn as the image simply because I find it cute enough to be the graphic characters of my game.
-You may this out : https://www.youtube.com/watch?v=AcHeS6Na690
+You may it out here : https://www.youtube.com/watch?v=AcHeS6Na690

-Thank you and this is CS50.
+Thank you and this is CS50. :)